 Financial Conduct Authority staff back industrial action over pay changes

-Members of the Unite union working at the watchdog have voted in favour to go on strike by 87%, the union has revealed, urging the FCA to negotiate.
+Members of the Unite union working at the watchdog have voted in favour to go on strike by 87%, the union has said, urging the FCA to negotiate.

 Staff at the UK’s financial watchdog have voted to go on strike over proposed changes to pay and benefits at the agency.